-Here are a few green shades, dark and light, that we are loving for the the interior of a home.
+Here are a few green shades, dark and light, that we are loving for the interior of a home.
 These different shades could be used throughout, such as on cabinetry, accent walls, or an entire room.
 This is a fun way to get creative with your home and add uniqueness.

 Benjamin Moore Flora

 Flora by Benjamin Moore is a medium light shade of green.
-It is a rich color with earthy, organic quality that is very welcoming.
+It is a rich color with an earthy, organic quality that is very welcoming.
 Flora pairs well with both contemporary and traditional furnishings.

 Benjamin Moore Sage Tint

 Sage Tint by Benjamin Moore is another beautiful lighter shade of green.
 It is included within the Classic Color Collection.
-It is very much considered a elegant color that will be used for many years to come.
+It is very much considered an elegant color that will be used for many years to come.